-Students are required to submit three response papers.
-Each paper should be 800 words long and each will count a third.
-Each paper should be related to a topic covered in the module (weeks 2-5).
-Students can choose the three weeks (out of four possible weeks) in which they write their response papers but have to submit them through Turnitin on Blackboard before the start of class in these three weeks.
+Students are required to submit two response papers.
+Each paper should be 800 words long and each will be worth 10%.
+Each paper should be related to a topic covered in the module (weeks 9-12).
+Students can choose the two weeks (out of four possible weeks) in which they write their response papers but have to submit them through Turnitin on Blackboard before the start of class (i.e., by TBD) in these two weeks.
 Building on the readings from that week, the response papers should discuss a potential research design that improves on this literature.
 Please do not write a summary of a particular week's readings.
 Instead, identify a weakness or limitation in the articles and offer suggestions on how to improve the research.
 The critical evaluation may focus on the empirical or theoretical aspects of the readings or both.
 In these response papers, the student should: